irlabamsterdam/accessibilifier/README.md

     - `Experiments.ipynb`: Notebook containing the main experiments and explanation of the algorithm.
 - `data/`: Contains the dataset and word lists used in this research
    - `data.csv.gz` dataframe containing the indidivual pages their text.
-   - `parlamint_wordlist.txt`:  Word list containing all the unique words from the ParlaMint dataset
+   - `parlamint_wordlist.txt.gz`:  Word list containing all the unique words from the ParlaMint dataset
-   - `taalunie_wordlist.txt` : Word list containing all the unique words from the TaalUnie dataset
+   - `taalunie_wordlist.txt.gz` : Word list containing all the unique words from the TaalUnie dataset
-   - `wordlist.txt`: Word list containing all the unique words from the ParlaMint and TaalUnie lists combine.
+   - `wordlist.txt.gz`: Word list containing all the unique words from the ParlaMint and TaalUnie lists combine.
 - `scripts/`
+	- `badsegmentdetector.py`: file that contains the complete implementation of the bad segment detector as shown in the experiment notebook.
+	- `run_bad_segment_detection.py`: command line script that can be used to run the bad segments detector on an input file
+	- `run_accessibilifier.py`: command line script that can be used to run the complete pipeline on an input pdf file.
 - `examples/`